Mediterranean Journal of Migration

 About the Journal

-The Mediterranean Journal of Migration is a multidisciplinary refereed open-access online journal with a special focus on migration in the Mediterranean region.
-The Journal is produced by the Platform for Migration, based within the University of Malta.
+The Mediterranean Journal of Migration is a multidisciplinary, double-blind peer-reviewed, open-access online journal dedicated to exploring migration issues, with a particular focus on the Mediterranean region.

 Latest Issues